amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/level-2.md

 # Level 2: operator serve

-Level 2 serves a model through the AIM Engine operator by applying an `AIMService`.
-It assumes the operator and its seven prerequisites are already installed, so it installs nothing itself: it is the common case on a managed cluster, including a laptop with a kubeconfig for a cluster where an administrator has already deployed the reference stack.
-If the operator is absent, the level stops with a message pointing at [level 3](level-3.md) or [level 4](level-4.md).
-This guide is also the reference for the serve-and-verify flow that levels 3 and 4 reuse after their install step.
+Level 2 serves a model through the AIM Engine operator by applying an `AIMService`, installing nothing itself: it assumes the operator and its seven prerequisites are present.
+This is the common case on a managed cluster, including a laptop with a kubeconfig for a cluster an administrator already set up.
+If the operator is absent it stops and points at [level 3](level-3.md) or [level 4](level-4.md).
+This guide is the reference for the serve-and-verify flow levels 3 and 4 reuse.

 ## Run